MicrosoftDocs/azure-devops-docs/docs/organizations/audit/auditing-streaming.md

   :::image type="content" source="media/auditing-streaming/auditing-permissions.png" alt-text="Set audit permissions to Allow":::

 These permissions can be given to any users or groups you wish to have manage your organization's streams.
-Additionally, there is also a *Delete audit streams* permission that you can add on for users or groups.
+Additionally, there's also a *Delete audit streams* permission that you can add on for users or groups.

 ## Create a stream